mozilla-platform-ops/snakepit_puppet/README.md

 ## provisioner notes

-I had hoped to use bolt to do the masterless convergence, but it doesn't interpolate hiera variables outside of apply blocks.
-I didn't have the ttime to work around this issue, so I'm using our traditional `puppet apply` provisioner.
+I had hoped to use bolt to do the masterless convergence, but it doesn't provide debug output like `puppet apply` and `--noop` usage isn't obvious.

 TODO: test to see if this is still broken, now that hiera lookup is fixed.